edahlgren/QtLing-JSON/Phase1/CreatePresignatures.md

 ## Output

-A JSON formatted file containing the set of signatures and their component affixes.
+A JSON formatted file containing a set of presignatures and their component affixes.

 ```
 {
-    "signatures": [
+    "presignatures": [
         {
-            "full": "[a-z]+",
+            "sig": "[a-z]+",
             "affixes": [
                 "[a-z]+",
                 ...